ameliejyc/cv/README.md

 ### [Warp Music Publishing](http://warppublishing.net/) - Copyright Manager (February 2015 - June 2017)

-Music publishers can be thought of as record labels for songwriters.
 Warp Publishing is the sister company of the groundbreaking music label, Warp Records.

-- Looked after the composition rights of writers' works and ensured that they are registered correctly globally at collection societies and DSPs such as YouTube.
+- Looked after the composition rights of songwriters' works and ensured they are registered correctly globally at collection societies and DSPs such as YouTube.
 - Resolved counter and duplicate claims, tracked and analysed global income and fixed discrepancies at societies, DSPs and sub-publishers to ensure full royalty payments.

 ---